wso2/performance-common/README.md

  including all scripts and components to be used for performance tests.

-The package (**performance-common-distribution-${version}.tar.gz**) built by the distribution maven module is the only package required for performance test.
+The package (**performance-common-distribution-${version}.tar.gz**) built by the distribution maven module is the only package required for performance tests.

 ## Package contents